raynebc/editor-on-fire/Building_EOF_in_Windows_Old_Steps 2024 version.md

 libvorbis-0.dll
 libogg-0.dll
 ```
 The program should now be ready to use.
+To distribute the executable to another computer you should copy the contents of the bin folder to another computer and try to run it.
+You may need to add other files such as libwinpthread-1.dll if the OS complains about missing libraries when the program is launched.

 To build in an IDE instead, create a project and manually add the source files and settings from the makefile:
 Code::Blocks instructions, in Windows (other OSs will require some different steps):